dglent/stixoi/README.md

 # stixoi
-Python script to fetch lyrics for Greek songs from the website stixoi.info
+Python script to fetch lyrics for Greek songs from the website www.stixoi.info